 32_1850 and 1860 Census servant schedules

-1850 – In Shepherdstown & wild-goose Farm; the 1850 Census shows 66-year-old RD with a period of time worth of 0,000, residing just with workmen: 26-year-old German-born master stonemason Conrad Smith and an overseer.
-Although one account states Touro stipulated that RD free their enslaved individuals, RD is demonstrated to having had numerous persons, enumerated in both the 1850 and 1860 Census slave schedules.
+1850 – In Shepherdstown & Wild Goose Farm; the 1850 Census shows 66-year-old RD with an interval well worth of 0,000, living only with workmen: 26-year-old German-born master stonemason Conrad Smith and an overseer.
+Although one account states Touro stipulated that RD free their enslaved individuals, RD is shown to having possessed numerous people, enumerated in both the 1850 and 1860 Census servant schedules.

-1854, January 6th – Touro’s Will tends to make Rezin Davis Shepherd residuary legatee associated with estate and executor; 5,000 is willed to specific recipients. a sum iof ,000 is scheduled aside for a palatial almshouse, aided by the added stipulation to RD more sums, if required, must be used to complete this priority task.
+1854, January 6th – Touro’s will likely makes Rezin Davis Shepherd residuary legatee for the estate and executor; 5,000 is willed to particular recipients. a sum iof ,000 is defined aside for a palatial almshouse, aided by the added stipulation to RD more amounts, if required, must certanly be familiar with finish this priority task.

-Judah Touro made out his will January 6, 1854 several days before their demise having said that:
+Judah Touro made down his will January 6, 1854 a couple of days before their demise having said that:

-33_my dear, old, and dedicated friend, Rezin Davis Shepherd
+33_my dear, old, and dedicated buddy, Rezin Davis Shepherd

 34_I hereby appoint and institute him

-As to my other designated executor, say my dear, old, and dedicated buddy, Rezin Davis Shepherd, to whom, under Divine Providence, I am considerably indebted for preservation of my life once I was wounded from the 1st of January, 1815, we hereby appoint and institute him, the said Rezin Davis Shepherd, after payment of my specific legacies, additionally the debts of my succession, the universal legatee of this remainder and residue of my properties, movable and immovable.
+As regards my various other designated executor, state my dear, old, and devoted friend, Rezin Davis Shepherd, to who, under Divine Providence, i’m considerably indebted when it comes to preservation of my life once I had been wounded on 1st of January, 1815, I hereby appoint and institute him, the said Rezin Davis Shepherd, after repayment of my specific legacies, therefore the debts of my succession, the universal legatee associated with rest and residue of my estates, movable and immovable.

 35_funded remodeling of this Trinity

-RD carried on his projects in both New Orleans and Shepherdstown.
-He’d currently financed remodeling for the Trinity
+RD carried on their projects in both New Orleans and Shepherdstown.
+He’d already funded remodeling associated with the Trinity

 36_planned a-clock and bell to its initial church

 Episcopal Church.
-He in the pipeline a-clock and bell to its original chapel then after some appropriate squabbling – the clock – to everyone’s assent – was reassigned is placed into the brand-new federal government building.
+He in the offing a clock and bell to its initial church then after some appropriate squabbling – the clock – to everyone’s assent – had been reassigned to-be inserted into the brand-new federal government building.

-The war hit the household difficult.
-Almost all of the young men enlisted in Virginia units.
-RD had to recalibrate their business methods.
-Penned the Richmond everyday Dispatch: Summer 8, 1861:
+The war hit the family members difficult.
+A lot of the teenagers enlisted in Virginia devices.
+RD must recalibrate his business techniques.
+Blogged the Richmond everyday Dispatch: June 8, 1861:

-This new Orleans Delta says that R. D. Shepherd, Esq., that is today at an advanced period of life, living on their stunning farm near Shepherdstown, Virginia, has actually directed his broker in brand new Orleans to pay for up to the treasurer associated with Confederate shows a big sum of cash, including, it is said, his whole annual income from rents because city — the greatest earnings enjoyed by any property holder — is put on the defence of liberties in addition to assistance associated with the independence of Southern.
+The latest Orleans Delta states that R. D. Shepherd, Esq., that is now at an enhanced period of life, living on his stunning farm near Shepherdstown, Virginia, has directed their representative in brand new Orleans to pay for to the treasurer regarding the Confederate States a large sum of cash, including, it is stated, their whole annual income from rents in that city — the greatest earnings enjoyed by any property owner — become put on the defence for the legal rights and support of this independency associated with the Southern.

 38_spring of 1862 whenever Federal General Banks

-Into the springtime of 1862 whenever Federal General Banks with his military entered into Jefferson County, RD took refuge in Boston along with his girl.
+Within the springtime of 1862 whenever Federal General Banks together with military entered into Jefferson County, RD took refuge in Boston with his daughter.

 39_As the war progressed

-Because the war progressed, its maw of destruction arrived closer to Shepherdstown’s almost complete building.
-130,000 troops relocated in your community in September, 1862 the bloody Maryland Campaign, only across the Potomac river.
-Wounded through the nearby battles poured into Shepherdstown, putting the incomplete Town Hall into solution as an outdoor medical center.
+While the war progressed, its maw of destruction arrived closer to Shepherdstown’s almost complete building.
+130,000 soldiers moved in the area in September, 1862 for bloody Maryland promotion, simply across the Potomac river.
+Wounded from the nearby battles poured into Shepherdstown, putting the incomplete Town Hall into service as an outdoor hospital.

 Wrote Mary Bedinger Mitchell:

-40_The incomplete Town Hall had stood in nude ugliness
+40_The incomplete Town Hall had stood in naked ugliness

-The unfinished Town Hall had stood in nude ugliness for all a lengthy day.
-A person threw a couple of rough boards throughout the beams, placed heaps of straw over all of them, set straight down solitary planks to go upon, and lo, it had been a hospital at once.
+The unfinished Town Hall had stood in nude ugliness for several a long day.
+Someone tossed several harsh boards over the beams, put heaps of straw over all of them, laid down solitary planks to walk upon, and lo, it absolutely was a hospital at once.

-There have been six churches plus they were all full, the barn-like spot referred to as Drill Room, all exclusive houses after their particular ability, the stores and bare structures, the school-houses – every inches of space yet the weep had been to get more area.
+There have been six churches as well as had been all complete, the barn-like spot referred to as Drill Room, all the private homes after their ability, the shops and vacant structures, the school-houses – every inch of area yet the weep had been to get more space.

-We went about our work with pale faces and shaking arms, however attempting to appear composed for the sake of our clients, have been a lot excited.
-We could hear the incessant explosions of artillery, the shrieking whistles of shells, together with sharper, deadlier even more exciting roll of musketry; whilst each occasionally the echo of some billing cheer would come, borne because of the wind, so when the individual vocals would pierce that demoniacal clangor we’d catch down breath and listen, and try to not sob, and reverse towards the forlorn hospitals, toward suffering at our foot and before our eyes while imagination fainted during the thought of those other scenes concealed from united states beyond the Potomac.
+We moved about our work with pale faces and trembling hands, yet trying to appear composed for the sake of our clients, who were much excited.
+We could hear the incessant explosions of artillery, the shrieking whistles of shells, and sharper, deadlier even more thrilling roll of musketry; whilst every and each occasionally the echo of some billing cheer would come, borne because of the wind, so when the individual vocals would pierce that demoniacal clangor we might get down breathing and tune in, and attempt not to ever sob, and turn back toward forlorn hospitals, on suffering at our legs and before our eyes while imagination fainted at the looked at those various other views hidden from us beyond the Potomac.

-Had Federal General George McClellan crossed the Potomac and pursued General Lee’s spread and mauled army, as historians have much criticized him since for not doing, Shepherdstown might have probably experienced greater damage, but, since it had been, shells landed when you look at the yards for the Lees and Morgans and something or two also struck Shepherd’s brand-new Town Hall, but had been of small consequence.
+Had Federal General George McClellan crossed the Potomac and pursued General Lee’s spread and mauled army, as historians have actually a lot criticized him since for perhaps not doing, Shepherdstown could have likely suffered greater harm, but, because it had been, shells landed when you look at the yards associated with the Lees and Morgans and one or two even struck Shepherd’s brand new Town Hall, but were of little consequence.

-Much more invasive, improvised usage had been made from RD’s good residence at 18 Bourbon Street in brand new Orleans, causing his nephew to officially appeal to the Federal powers-that-be at the beginning of 1864.
-He typed:
+Much more unpleasant, improvised use had been made from RD’s good residence at 18 Bourbon Street in New Orleans, causing his nephew to officially appeal to the Federal powers-that-be at the beginning of 1864.
+He published:

 43_From Brig.
 General James Bowen